azhuge233/SteamDB-FreeGames/README.md

 **Notice**: when the script used as a scheduled task, change the "PATH" variable to your absolute path.

-Tested on Windows Server 2019 (python3.9) and macOS Catalina 10.15.4 (python3.8), both have the latest Chrome and chromedriver installed.
+Tested on Windows Server 2019 (python3.9) and macOS Catalina 10.15.4 (python3.8) ~~both have the latest Chrome and chromedriver installed~~.